Konstantin-Markov/Console_Calendar/README.md

 # Console_Calendar
-Console calendar with selecting date (you can change month and year), interacting with arrow buttons and mouse
+Console calendar with selecting date mechanism (you can change month and year, interact with arrow buttons and mouse)